Today’s roadside attraction is so good it will drive you nuts: the (former) world’s largest pecan in Brunswick

-Through the years flood damage and George’s passing left the giant pecan a bit worse for the wear, but in 2005 a new paint job brought it back to its glory.
+Through the years flood damage and George’s passing left the giant pecan a bit worse for the wear, but in 2005 a new paint job brought this weird Missouri roadside attraction back to its glory.

 UPDATE: After both George and Elizabeth James passed, their children took over the pecan farm.
 They closed the farm in 2010 sold off the property.
 In 2013 the world’s largest pecan moved into a prominent spot in downtown Brunswick, near Brunswick City Hall.

 Former World’s Largest Pecan